Wednesday shooting update

 BATON ROUGE - It's been a violent week in the capital area as five separate shootings have left six people dead since Friday.

-The spate of deadly shootings began Friday morning when two shooters rolled up to a home on Thomas H. Delpit Drive and opened fire on two men working on the house.
+The spate of deadly incidents began Friday morning when two shooters rolled up to a home on Thomas H. Delpit Drive and opened fire on two men working on the house.
 Police are still searching for the two suspects, who fled the scene in a vehicle before officers arrived.

-Later that same night, another man was found shot to death on Seneca Street.
+Later that same night, another man was found shot-to-death on Seneca Street.
 The victim, 68-year-old David Walker, had allegedly witnessed Friday morning's shooting on Thomas H. Delpit.
 The Baton Rouge Fire Department says Walker's home was also destroyed in a deliberate fire Tuesday morning.

 Over the weekend, authorities also confirmed the death of local rapper Garrett 'Gee Money' Burton.
 Burton was killed in a shooting on Dallas Drive early Sunday morning.
 Police have yet to determine any suspects or motives at this time.

 The violence continued Tuesday night when a homeless 59-year-old man was shot and killed on Florida Boulevard.
 As of Wednesday afternoon, there are no known suspects or motives.